-Your finished product should look somewhere in the ball park of this stack of pancakes.
+Your finished product should look somewhere in the ballpark of this stack of discount easter chocolate pancakes.
 We were able to squeeze one or two more than twelve out of the recipe.
 My thought is that because of how big the chocolate chunks were, that caused less batter per pancake and spread it out more.

 Don’t forget to clean everything up and share some around the house if you have roommates!

 Remember to go for a jog tomorrow and work these off, too.
 I couldn’t look at another Kiss after eating 10 of these.